sschwindt/hydro-informatics/docs/source/numerics/tm-about.rst

 	-   Prepare ``.cli`` files with `BlueKenueTM <install-telemac.html#bluekenue>`__ and `Fudaa PrePro <telemac2d.html#prepro-fudaa>`__.
 	-   Prepare ``.bnd``/``.bcd`` files either with *SALOME-HYDRO* or with a text editor (read more in the `Telemac3d tutorial <telemac3d.html#bnd-mod>`__)

-There are many more file formats, which are not computationally mand atory for running a simulation with *TELEMAC*, but essential in practice to yield reasonable results with a hydro-morphodynamic model (i.e., coupled hydrodynamic-sediment transport solver).
+There are many more file formats, which are not computationally mandatory for running a simulation with *TELEMAC*, but essential in practice to yield reasonable results with a hydro-morphodynamic model (i.e., coupled hydrodynamic-sediment transport solver).
 Such **optional** files are:

 -  Liquid boundaries file (e.g., for water surface elevation or flow rates)

 	-   Requires a stage-discharge relationship file
 	-   File format: ``.qsl``

 -  Friction data file
 -  File format: ``tbl`` (``ASCII``)
 -  Reference file to enable model validation (restart)

 	-   File format: ``.slf`` or ``.med``